crcx/parable/REFERENCE.md

 For numbers, add them and return the results.

-For strings, append the second string to the first one and return the new string.
+For strings and slices, append the second to the first one and return the new slice.

 ## -